 2) Design a deployment + management process around their products

-3) Deploy dedicated SD-WAN appliances at each branch, along with separate security appliances or third party cloud security services
+3) Deploy dedicated SD-WAN appliances at each branch, along with separate security appliances or third party cloud provider

-4) Deploy and manage a dedicated controller device at the head-end for each customer
+4) Deploy and operate a dedicated controller device at the head-end for each customer

 5) Double the resources if high availability/fail-over is required

 Or it can designed as a true cloud-like service:

 1) Deploy multi-tenant SD-WAN platform in the carrier cloud (e.g. PoP) with template service definitions and deployment processes

 2) Instantly provision new customers via drop-shipping low-cost white box hardware populated with SD-WAN software that gets auto-provisioned to pre-defined templates

 3) Instantly deploy a new customer using the multi-tenant management console

 4) Continually monitor and improve each customer’s network experience via integrated multi-tenant big data analysis